 - Add the rest of your wet ingredients, whisking between each one.

-- Pour into your baking pan and bake!
+- Pour cake batter into your baking pan and bake!

 Tips and F.A.Q.

-This cake can be stored at room temperature wrapped loosely in foil or plastic wrap.
+This cake can be stored at room temperature in an airtight container, or wrapped loosely in foil or plastic wrap.
 It also freezes well, wrapped in foil and plastic wrap, for up to 2 months.

 It sure is!
-This vegan olive oil cake is absolutely delicious, if I do say so myself!
+This dairy free olive oil cake is absolutely delicious, if I do say so myself!
 It's got a rich, moist texture that rivals any cake out there, vegan or not.
-And the flavors of the lemon and pistachio are so great together — you've gotta give it a try!
+And the flavors of the lemon and pistachio are so great together -- you've gotta give it a try!

 Equipment you may need